 a student with an opportunity to work as a child actor in a movie.
 For an agreed period of two weeks, the student will engage in an educational program the content of which is determined by the school and delivered by a tutor on the set of the film.

-a student might attend First Aid Training for 1 day per week for a period of ten weeks ' and spend the other 4 days at school attending usual classes.
-During the flexible arrangement the board/principal retains authority and responsibility for the student's educational program.
+a student might attend First Aid Training for 1 day per week for a period of ten weeks and spend the other 4 days at school attending usual classes.
+During the flexible arrangement the Board/Principal retains authority and responsibility for the student's educational program.

-a secondary student who wants to study a subject that is not offered at their school and whose principal agrees for them to study the subject at another school or through distance education;
+a secondary student who wants to study a subject that is not offered at their school and whose Principal agrees for them to study the subject at another school or through distance education;

 Policy